Meet the Leadership

 HLLC leaders share a passion and commitment to recognizing and amplifying the dynamic talents of each HLLC scholar.
 They have a unique perspective on the path of the HLLC scholars, because for many of them, that path was one they embarked on many years ago.
 Today, the special community that is the HLLC leadership inspires students as thought leaders in both the academic and social world.
 They are educators, researchers, authors, social activists, and counselors who have a passion for subjects ranging from LGBTQ rights, community development, mentorship, advocating for undocumented and underserved students, cultural competence, equity in higher education, and, above all, championing and supporting their students’ future leadership.

-Timothy K. Eatman, Ph.D., is the inaugural dean of the HLLC.
-Most recently, he held an appointment as Associate Professor of Higher Education in the School of Education at Syracuse University.
-From 2012 to 2017, Tim served as Faculty Co-Director of Imagining America: Artists and Scholars in Public Life (IA).
+Timothy K. Eatman, Ph.D. serves as inaugural dean of the HLLC and professor of Urban Education at Rutgers-Newark.
+Prior to this he held an appointment as Associate Professor of Higher Education in the School of Education at Syracuse University.
+From 2012 to 2017, Tim served as Faculty Co-Director of Imagining America: Artists and Scholars in Public Life (IA), then headquartered at Syracuse University.
 He is co-author of Scholarship in Public: Knowledge Creation and Tenure Policy in the Engaged University, a seminal IA research report on faculty rewards and publicly engaged scholarship.

 Tim’s research explores institutional policy and equity issues in higher education.
 He has published in such venues as the Journal of Educational Finance, Readings on Equal Education, Diversity and Democracy, and The Huffington Post, and has written several other book chapters and reports.
 He is co-editor of the Cambridge Handbook of Service Learning and Civic Engagement, released in 2017.